dennislee22/Strimzi-Prometheus/README.md

 kafka-resources-metrics    3h51m
 ```

-6. Create an instance/pod of `prometheus` object for Strimzi by applying `dlee-prometheus.yml` in the existing prometheus namespace `infra-prometheus`.
+6. In the current K8s platform, there is an existing namespace hosting prometheus server pod.
+Create an instance/pod of `prometheus` object for Strimzi by applying `dlee-prometheus.yml` in the existing prometheus namespace `infra-prometheus`.
 ```
 # kubectl -n infra-prometheus get pods
 NAME                                                              READY   STATUS    RESTARTS       AGE